-- The Foundation Stage E Profile gives an initial baseline for the children. - In the Foundation Stage, the children's needs are identified through Parent/ Carer Meetings, Nursery Transition Meetings, Initial Observations, Teacher Assessment and completion of the steps in the Foundation Stage Profile. - A variety of professionals/ tests also identify children with special needs e.g. referrals to speech therapists/ hearing tests/ school optician.
+- The Foundation Stage E Profile gives an initial baseline for the children and can alert staff to possible concerns with cognition and learning. - In the Foundation Stage, the children's needs are identified through Parent/ Carer Meetings, Nursery Transition Meetings, Initial Observations, Teacher Assessment and completion of the steps in the Foundation Stage Profile. - In addition, we work alongside a variety of professionals e.g. educational psychologist/ speech therapists/ hearing tests/ school nurse/ Lancashire SEND traded team, whose assessments and tests also identify children with special needs.